 - Pour the dressing over the steak and then add the onions.
 Turn the steak over to coat the other side making sure the entire steak is coated with the onions and the dressing.

 - Marinate overnight in the refrigerator.

-- Remove the steak from the marinade, wiping off the excess and discarding the onions.
+- Remove the steak from the marinade and wipe off the excess marinade with paper towels.
+Discard the onions.